 We simulated the flux-conserved systematics by taking a random draw from a GP with an exponential kernel and a length scale of 35 minutes and adding it to one pixel and subtracting it from a neighbouring pixel.
 This was performed for each pair of neighbouring pixels (i.e. 8 times per pixel) and the amplitude of the draw was scaled to be the geometric mean of the flux on each of the pair of pixels multiplied by the constant $h_\mathrm{FCS} = 990$ ppm.
-By adding and subtracting the same signal, it means that these systematics are flux-conserving with the only non-flux-conserving effects due to the finite area of the aperture (i.e. there is "flux movement" across the fixed aperture boundary), although the amplitude of this effect was small.
+By adding and subtracting the same signal, it means that these systematics are flux-conserving with the only non-flux-conserving effects due to the finite area of the aperture (i.e. there is `flux movement' across the fixed aperture boundary), although the amplitude of this effect was small.
 For a pixel surrounded by eight pixels with the same flux values, the amplitude of systematics in this pixel would work out to$\sqrt{8} h_{\mathrm{FCS}} = 2800$ ppm.
-Note that $h_\mathrm{FCS}$ was meant to be set to 700 ppm - consistent with the values recovered in the observations - but the addition and subtraction was accidentally performed twice for each pair of pixels, effectively increasing the amplitude of this effect by$\sqrt{2}$.
-We generated 200 of these simulations and we refer to them as the Flux-Conserved Systematics (FCS) Scenario.
+We note that $h_\mathrm{FCS}$ was meant to be set to 700 ppm - consistent with the values recovered in the observations - but the addition and subtraction was accidentally performed twice for each pair of pixels, effectively increasing the amplitude of this effect by$\sqrt{2}$.
+We generated 200 of these simulations and we refer to them as the flux-conserved systematics (FCS) scenario.
 The other two sets of simulations included additional systematics which were not flux-conserved.
-The second set of simulations - called the Independent Pixel Systematics (IPS) Scenario - took each simulation from the FCS Scenario and injected a $h_\mathrm{IPS} = 5000$ ppm height scale systematic into a single pixel time-series.
+The second set of simulations -- called the independent pixel systematics (IPS) scenario -- took each simulation from the FCS scenario and injected a $h_\mathrm{IPS} = 5000$ ppm height scale systematic into a single pixel time series.
 The pixel was randomly chosen for each simulation to be one of the nine brightest pixels at the centre of the PSF.
 As these pixels tend to make up about $3\% - 4.5\%$ of total flux, this results in a $\approx 150-225$ ppm systematic in the aperture extracted light curve.
 While aperture extraction with this pixel masked out may be a good approach, the flux-conserved systematics make it difficult to distinguish these additional systematics from flux-conserved systematics.
-This can be seen in Figure~\ref{fig:sim1and2visual}, which features a plot of the pixel light curves centred on the PSF for the first simulated dataset in the FCS Scenario and the IPS Scenario.
+This can be seen in Figure~\ref{fig:sim1and2visual}, which features a plot of the pixel light curves centred on the PSF for the first simulated dataset in the FCS scenario and the IPS scenario.